-This policy concentrates on peer-on-peer abuse in the context of sexual harassment and sexual violence.
-It is compliant with the statutory guidance on peer-on-peer abuse as set out in Keeping Children Safe in Education (September 2021) and should be read in conjunction with the BEST Safeguarding Policy, and any relevant Practice Guidance issued by it.
+This policy concentrates on child-on-child abuse in the context of sexual harassment and sexual violence.
+It is compliant with the statutory guidance on child-on-child abuse as set out in Keeping Children Safe in Education and should be read in conjunction with the BEST Safeguarding Policy, and any relevant Practice Guidance issued by it.